chrispaulsantos/xpresso/readme.md

 ## Todo
 - Option to disable database
+- Option to choose SQL or Mongo
 - Passport integration
-- Restructure to host front end code base
-- Serve from backend on production build